RamokTVL/RamokSelfbot-Rewrite/README.md

 I made this project for learn c#, this is not the best selfbot ever (lol its a beta and the only opensource selfbot in c# that i know the existence)

+The github repository is like ~250 mo, so if you want to download the sources, download the latest release and put it in DNSpy, this can be a alternative for bad connexions !

 # First start !
 When you download the selfbot, the first thing you need to do before launching the bot is :